(This article was originally published on the 5th April 2018 and updated on the 6th of September 2021).

-The most common fees will involve:
+The most common fees will include:

-- 1 to 2 months of advance payments, as the Biro Angkasa deduction in your payment will usually take place 2 months after you have received the loan.
+- 1 to 2 months of advance payment, as the Biro ANGKASA deduction in your payment will usually take place 2 months after you have received the loan

 3. Know the interest rate and the loan payout